 Tile is one of the most favorite design materials for both kitchen renovation and for bathroom renovation.
-It has been used since Roman times, and even though excellent manmade materials have become popular in recent years, tile is still valued for its beauty and cost-saving potential.
-All tile can be classed into three different types: ceramic, quarry, and stone.
+It has been used since Roman times, and even though excellent man-made materials have become popular in recent years, tile is still valued for its beauty and cost-saving potential.
+All tile can be classed into four main types: ceramic/porcelain, glass, quarry, and stone.

 Ceramic tile starts with clay—shale, gypsum, and sand—and is worked into a material called bisque.
 The bisque is shaped into tiles and is fired in a kiln up to 2500° F. The higher the temperature, the stronger the tile will be.